instructlab/instructlab/README.md

 lab diff
 ```

 To ensure `lab` is registering your new knowledge or skills and that they're valid, you can run `lab diff`.
+You can use
+`lab diff --quiet` to supress the output.

 The following is the expected result after adding the new compositional skill `foo-lang`:
 ```